gabegm/gabriel/content/posts/Data-Science-<3-Clean-Code.md

 * [2] [Pylint](https://pylint.org/) is a source-code, bug and quality checker for the Python programming language.
 * [3] [Mypy](http://mypy-lang.org/) is an optional static type checker for Python that aims to combine the benefits of dynamic (or "duck") typing and static typing.
 * [4] Google have a public [Python style guide](https://google.github.io/styleguide/pyguide.html) which I highly recommend to check out.
+* [5] A Jupyter notebook consists of an interactive web tool known as a computational notebook, which researchers can use to combine software code, computational output, explanatory text, and multimedia resources in a single document.
-* [5] An IDE normally consists of at least a source code editor, build automation tools, and a debugger.
+* [6] An IDE normally consists of at least a source code editor, build automation tools, and a debugger.
-* [6] [nbconvert](https://nbconvert.readthedocs.io/en/latest/) is a tool which lets you convert a notebook into executable code, as brilliant as that can sound, the tool doesn't check for any parts of your code which are not being used or might cause problems.
+* [7] [nbconvert](https://nbconvert.readthedocs.io/en/latest/) is a tool which lets you convert a notebook into executable code, as brilliant as that can sound, the tool doesn't check for any parts of your code which are not being used or might cause problems.
 So think of it as a dump from one format to another.
-* [7] `.` refers to the current directory which in this case is the one where our library is located.
+* [8] `.` refers to the current directory which in this case is the one where our library is located.